Life on campus

 Frequently asked questions—you asked, we answered!

-Are there specific behavioral guidelines I will be required to follow while enrolled at Messiah College?
+Are there specific behavioral guidelines I will be required to follow while enrolled at Messiah University?

 Can first-year students have cars on campus?

-How many students are enrolled at Messiah College?
+How many students are enrolled at Messiah University?

 Messiah enrolls nearly 3,000 undergraduate and more than 600 online graduate students each year.